pgasper/tailnet-arr-stack/README.md

 This repository contains everything you need to create your own Jellyfin media server with Sonarr, Radarr, Jellyseerr, Prowlarr, Jackett, qBittorrent, and Gluetun (VPN) in a Docker Compose setup.

+> [!WARNING]
+> Even though the instructions are fairly fleshed out, they're not at the point where everything is covered or I can guarantee everything is 100% correct.
+The main part still not covered is the hardware encoding for jellyfin.
+As it is it should work on AMD cards, but might require some tinkering with the compose file.
+For NVIDIA see the repo this was forked from.

 ## **Table of contents**

 - [**tailnet-arr-stack**](#tailnet-arr-stack)